owenvachell/Red-Coast/README.md

 - bigger link popup preview - **_ph**
 - relationship lines - **ITS theme: [SIRvb, GitHub](https://github.com/SlRvb/Obsidian--ITS-Theme)**

-*Changed list relationship lines to only show in preview mode as they didn't work properly in edit mode.
-If anyone is able to fix this, please let me know.
-(See issues)*

 ### Screenshots

 #### Dark theme